codingepaduli/codingepaduli/content/interesting/Developing.md

 [From SPA to PWA | simplabs](https://simplabs.com/blog/2018/07/24/from-spa-to-pwa.html) - \
 [nativefier](https://opensource.com/article/21/11/linux-apps-nativefier) - Turn any website into a Linux desktop app with open source tools | Opensource.com\
 [nativefier/nativefier](https://github.com/nativefier/nativefier) - Make any web page a desktop application\
+[PWA](https://www.digitalocean.com/community/tutorials/js-vanilla-pwa) - How to Build a PWA in Vanilla JavaScript | DigitalOcean\
+[PWA caching strategy](https://ranjithnair.github.io/2018/04/30/workbox-react.html) - How to use Workbox to implement Service worker in your React app? · Ranjith Nair - Programming World\

 ##### p5JS